sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-28-primer-chapter3.md

 }

 auto ia2(scores);               // ia2 is unsigned int * object because the name of array is the constant pointer to the first element of an array
+                                // also note that the reason why const doesn't exist is because auto ignores the top-level constness

 std::string name = "kyle";
 const char * str = name.c_str();    // c_str() method returns a c-style character string (array of characters and null terminated)